Research Interests and Publications

 In addition, his laboratory examines the many possible frames of reference used by the brain to map the location of an object in three-dimensional space.
 By assessing the performance of human subjects responding to sensory stimuli presented under various conditions, these experiments provide insights into the sensorimotor processes that allow the eye or hand to be moved accurately to the location of an object.

-Dr. Dassonville will not be accepting new master's students for Fall 2019.
+Dr. Dassonville is accepting new graduate students for Fall 2020.

 Selected Publications (click here for a full listing).